 As you cross the large meadows of Campo, you may see Hotel Tiziano in the distance, which has been closed for several years.
 Many people don't know that the hotel was named so for a very specific reason.
 There is a theory that claims that the famous italian painter Tiziano Vecellio was not born in Pieve di Cadore, but rather in Cortina d'Ampezzo, in Campo, as we can read in this article written (in Italian) by venetostoria.com.
 It has been written by the famous historian Mario Ferruccio Belli.
 Is it true?
 Sincerely we don't want to enter into the merits of the discussion, which is already complicated enough, we only want totell you what we think is an interesting anecdote.

 Without wishing to consider this thing neither a reason for pride nor a reason for shame, but only an historical event, Cortina was very important during the fascist period.
 Here the Savoy family came as guests, as well as Mussolini's daughter, Edda.
 In the Campo area, in 1934, took place the "Campo Mussolini", a summer camp where they were hosted three hundred young "sons of Italians abroad", as you can see in this Youtube video of the "Istituto Luce", a powerful propaganda tool of the fascist regime.

-Hoping that you liked this page on the walk from the center of Cotina to Lake Pianozes, before saying goodbye, we remind you that you can read all the other hike paths we recommend you to do in Cortina, or alternatively read all the other pages we have written about Cortina d'Ampezzo and its surroundings.
+We hope you liked this page on the walk from the center of Cortina to Lake Pianozes.
+Before saying goodbye, we would suggest you read all the articles we wrote about Cortina d'Ampezzo by clicking here.